 I love pop music from the ’50s and ‘60s.
 I love The Everly Brothers, Buddy Holly, and Peter, Paul and Mary.
 I have a large Buddy Holly record collection.
 When I’m working I enjoy Radio 3 Classical so I can concentrate on repairs.

-Lauren is a percussionist based in London.
-Lauren is currently the percussionist & drummer for UK Best Selling Artist, Russell Watson.
+Lauren Kosty is a percussionist based in London.
+She is currently the percussionist & drummer for UK Best Selling Artist, Russell Watson.
 Other recent performance highlights include appearances with the Los Angeles Philharmonic at the Hollywood Bowl, Puff Daddy at the American Music Awards and Cirque Du Soleil live on MTV.

 What does Abbey Road Studios mean to you?
 Have you had any sessions here?